 1. Place the peppers in a colander.
 Allow to drain.
 Place on paper toweling.
 Pat the peppers as dry as possible.

 2. In small batches, separately place the roasted red peppers, kalamata and green olives in a food processor fitted with a metal blade.
 Pulse-chop to a medium-coarse consistency.
-Do not overchop.
+Be careful not to overchop.
 Place in a stainless-steel mixing bowl.

 3. Add the parsley, olive oil, granulated onion and garlic and black pepper.
 Mix together using a rubber spatula.
-Season with salt to taste.
+Season to taste with salt.
 Place in a covered storage container, label, date and refrigerate until needed.
 CCP: Refrigerate at 41°F, or below.

 1. Heat the oil in a sauce pan.
 Add the onions and garlic.
 Sauté until the onions are translucent.
 Season to taste with salt and pepper.
 Add the white wine and vegetable base.
 Bring to a simmer.
 Reduce by 1/3.
 Add the Alfredo sauce, Parmesan cheese, heavy cream, mustard and black pepper.
 Mix thoroughly.